rick-yo/layout-editor/README.md

-# css-layout-editor README
+# layout-editor README

-This is the README for your extension "css-layout-editor".
+This is the README for your extension "layout-editor".
 After writing up a brief description, we recommend including the following sections.

 ## Features